 Based on research trends over the past decade, it is clear that both neuroinformatics and electrophysiological modeling are becoming increasingly important tools for exploring the functional properties of neural systems.
 Several ongoing research and development efforts are leading toward a convergence and integration of neuroinformatics and modeling tools that will greatly enhance the ability of neuroscientists to make use of these powerful approaches.
-Much of this development effort is taking place in the context of the Human Brain Project (Huerta et al., 1993; Koslow and Huerta, 1997; Shepherd et al., 1998).
-Several research groups are actively developing large electrophysiological databases, common data representations to facilitate information sharing, software tools for electrophysiological data analysis and visualization, neuroinformatics tools for search and retrieval, and neuroinformatics-based extensions to neural modeling software packages.
-Overviews of several of these projects are available in Koslow and Huerta (1997), and more information on the current status of these various efforts can be found on the Human Brain Project website (see subsection entitled "Web Resources").
+Much of this development effort is taking place in the context of the Human Brain Project.3-5 Several research groups are actively developing large electrophysiological databases, common data representations to facilitate information sharing, software tools for electrophysiological data analysis and visualization, neuroinformatics tools for search and retrieval, and neuroinformatics-based extensions to neural modeling software packages.